 Kristi Sidney Annerstedt

-Dr. Kristi Sidney Annerstedt, PhD is post-doctoral researcher in global health with three interconnected research areas; 1) complex behavior change interventions, 2) social protection programs to protect against financial hardships and 3) innovating costing methodologies using implementation science methodologies.
+Dr. Kristi Sidney Annerstedt, PhD is an Assistant Professor in global health with three interconnected research areas; 1) complex behavior change interventions, 2) social protection programs to protect against financial hardships and 3) innovating costing methodologies using implementation science methodologies.
 Dr. Annerstedt has experience working in low and middle-income settings from five large EU funded projects MATIND, ALERT, QUALI-DEC, SMART2D, and IMPACT-TB.
 Her expertise is in economic evaluations (i.e. costing, cost-utility and cost-effectiveness analysis), qualitative methodologies, mhealth applications and evaluating complex interventions.
 She is an experienced mixed methods researcher with a strong skill set in epidemiological study design (retrospective and prospective cohort and cross-sectional), process evaluations and intervention acceptability.

 She has recently begun working on two implementation projects funded by the EU on maternal health: ALERT (Action Leveraging Evidence to Reduce perinatal morTality and morbidity in sub-Saharan Africa) and QUALI-DEC (Appropriate use of Caesarean section through QUALIty DECision-making by women and providers).
 She will be supporting the health economic evaluations, developing the theory of change and supporting the process evaluation.